 After each use, a dry cloth wipe removes dust and urban splashes that could stain your floors or furniture.

-Also remember to lubricate the chain and electrical connectors to maintain smooth operation and avoid premature wear.
+Also remember to lubricate the chain and electrical connectors to maintain smooth operation and prevent premature wear.
 Don’t forget to regularly check tire pressure and brake efficiency to stay safe.

 Battery management and storage

 The battery also deserves special attention.
-Avoid letting it discharge completely and favor partial charges, ideally keeping it between 20% and 80%.
+Avoid letting it fully discharge and favor partial recharges, ideally keeping it between 20% and 80%.

 FAQ

-Can the bike emit odors or annoying residues in a small home?
+Can the bike emit odors or annoying residues in a small living space?

-If well maintained, no. But after a ride in the rain or dusty area, grease, tire, or moisture residues can indeed bother in a small enclosed space.
-A breathable cover, a quick wipe, and an absorbent floor mat usually suffice to avoid this type of inconvenience.
+If it is well maintained, no. But after a ride in the rain or dusty area, grease, tire, or moisture residues can indeed be troublesome in a small enclosed space.
+A breathable cover, a quick wipe, and an absorbent floor mat are usually enough to avoid such inconveniences.

-Are there risks in tinkering with your electric bike indoors?
+Are there risks to tinkering with your electric bike indoors?

-It is better to avoid major mechanical or electrical repairs in a living room or bedroom, especially with greasy or sensitive components.
-For small adjustments (inflating, saddle adjustment, brake check), no problem, but more technical operations, like hydraulic brake bleeding or motor replacement, should ideally be done in a ventilated and protected space.
+It is better to avoid doing major mechanical or electrical repairs in a living room or bedroom, especially with greasy or sensitive components.
+For small adjustments (inflating, seat adjustment, brake check), no problem, but more technical operations, like a hydraulic brake bleed or motor replacement, should ideally be done in a ventilated and protected space.

-Is an extension cord a good idea to recharge the battery more easily?
+Is using an extension cord a good idea to recharge the battery more easily?

-Using an extension cord can help, but it is not always recommended, especially for prolonged charges.
-A poorly adapted or too thin extension cord can heat up or cause voltage loss.
-It is better to use a direct wall socket and, if necessary, buy a longer charging cable approved by the manufacturer.
+Using an extension cord can be a temporary fix, but it is not always recommended, especially for prolonged loads.
+An ill-suited or too thin extension cord can heat up or cause voltage drop.
+It is better to use a direct wall outlet and, if necessary, buy a longer charging cable approved by the manufacturer.

 Conclusion

-Easy to transport, store, and recharge indoors, the folding electric bike adapts to the constraints of small homes.
+Easy to carry, store, and recharge indoors, the folding electric bike adapts to the constraints of small living spaces.
 It ticks all the boxes for city dwellers seeking freedom and practicality.
-To get the best out of it, take care to choose a model suited to your needs, considering weight, autonomy, and compactness.
+To get the best out of it, make sure to choose a model suited to your needs, taking into account weight, range, and compactness.
 Need advice to find the one that will accompany you daily?
 Quickly discover the Weebot selection and chat with our experts.